-As highlighted by the Manager, Traffic & Integrated Transport, approximately 30 on street car parking spaces would be displaced by the proposed development.
-The loss of on street car parking spaces is attributed to the proposed road works associated with the development, as slip lanes and a signalised intersection are being created.
+The loss of on street car parking spaces will occur due to the proposed road works associated with the development, as slip lanes and a signalised intersection are being created.
 Typically parking is banned within 20m on the approach and 10m on the departure side of a signalised intersection, as a minimum.
 This has been extended as a result of the left turn slip lane on the approach.
 On street parking will effectively be lost on both sides of Penna Avenue between the proposed main access point to the Bunnings car park and Glynburn Road.

-Whilst the loss of on street parking is a negative factor, the creation of a signalised intersection which will provide an improvement to traffic management within the locality.
-This coupled with the significant provision of car parking on the subject land are considered to outweigh the negative aspects of the loss of car parking.
+The proposal would result in a loss of 26 legal on-street car parking spaces, comprising 7 on Glynburn Road and 19 on Penna Avenue.
+Whilst the loss of on street parking is a negative factor, the creation of a signalised intersection which will provide an improvement to traffic management within the locality, coupled with the significant provision of car parking on the subject land, are considered to outweigh the negative aspects of the loss of on-street car parking.

 The existing on street parking spaces are currently occupied much of the time during weekday business hours.
 A practical outcome if the proposed development is approved would be for those cars to park within the Bunnings car parking area, as there would be sufficient capacity during those times.
-MFY have advised that they are aware that shared parking occurs at many Bunnings sites given that the access is typically not controlled and therefore there will be informal availability for shared parking should it occur.
+MFY and Bunnings have advised that they are aware that shared parking occurs at many Bunnings sites given that the access is typically not controlled and therefore there will be informal availability for shared parking should it occur.
+Bunnings have advised that there is no intention to control access to the car park.